tri2sing/PyOO/README.md

   - Used abstract method in the inheritance version of reuse
 * functions package
   - Added a type check to make sure the argument is callable
+* decorator pattern
+  - made the code OO and added argument parsing